zhaozy21/zhaozy21.github.io/content/authors/admin/_index.md

 ---
 Hello!
 My name is Ziyan Zhao.
 I am currently pursuing a direct Ph.D. program in Mechatronic Engineering at Tsinghua University.
 I completed my undergraduate studies at the Department Mechanical Engineering, Tsinghua University, in 2021.

-My research interests include intelligent control, robotics, and motor-driving mechanisms.
+My research interests include motor-driving mechanisms, intelligent control, and robotics.
 I am particularly skilled in hands-on creation, with exceptional abilities in circuitry and hardware design.
 I enjoy crafting innovative and geeky products in practical.

 Beyond academia, I also like outdoor activities, including cycling, mountain climbing, and hiking.
 These pursuits fuel my creativity and physical well-being.